 Freephone Number: 0300 303 1580

-Please note: This support is only available during our normal Safe Haven opening hours, Tuesday, Wednesday, Thursday, 5pm – 8pm and this number will only be monitored during those times.
+Please note: This support is only available during our normal Safe Haven opening hours, Tuesday, Wednesday 5pm–8pm and 5pm-7pm on Thursdays.
+This number will only be monitored during those times.
 We will not be able to respond outside of these hours.
 Please see Other Support for more immediate support.

 We encourage you to seek support from: